orhanoz/ugurdundar/README.md

  ------------------------------------------
 so what it does:

       -you pass an url

       -it prints out the tags

       -do your removings and searchs in between tags

       -after finding the tag let Ugur Dundar do his job

       -he will print all the info inside the tag

       -and start looking for new stuff to come

-  this is basicly how ugur dundar operates
   ----------------------------------------------
   usage : python class.py -h or --help will show you the correct usage